 There is no doubt that Incoterms helps to make international trade smooth.
 It clears the responsibilities of the buyer and seller at all the stages of foreign trade.
-However, these terms have their own limits.
-For instance, the parties can not use these terms for creating contractual rights and obligations that do not relate to the deliveries.
+However, these incoterms have their own limits.
+For instance, the parties can not use these terms to create contractual rights and obligations that do not relate to the deliveries.
 Also, these terms do not offer a solution in case a party breaches the terms of the contract.
 In short, these are the terms used only for the movement of goods and not for the entire transaction or trade.

 Continue reading – What are the Differences Between Incoterms 2010 and 2020?